 Swift "I'm a fan" worldwide campaign [TV, radio, web] 2010-2012.
 Supervising sound editor, music composer and re-recording mixer.

-Activision, Ärzte ohne Grenzen, Berenberg Bank, Berlin Recycling, Bomatic, Bonita, Bonprix, Campari, Compo, Dreamlines, Duni, Germanwings, GEE, Gilette, Google, Gruner & Jahr, Stadt Hamburg, Hamburg Blue Devils, Hamburg Casting, HAW Hamburg, Hamburg Freezers, Henkel, Healthy Living, HSE, HTC, Hyundai, Jam!
-Reisen, Jacobs Krönung, Ladival, Leomat, Liberta, Mawaju, Mercedes Benz, Messe Hannover, Microsoft, MTV, Mustang Jeans, My Best Brands, Navigon, NDR, Nintendo, Nivea, Novartis, Parship, Porsche, PSA Bank, Publicis Dialog, Rainbow Tours, Rimowa, Raveline, Roche, Romwell, Schwarzkopf Professional, Seat, Sensient, SMM – shipbuilding machinery & marine technology, Sony Ericsson, SVT, Statista, Stella Entertainment, Stihl, Suzuki, Techniker Krankenkasse, Telekom, Tide, Tom Tailor, T-Systems, Ulla Popken, Universum Boxen, Unitours, Vitez, VW, Weingut Tesch, Wiethe Group, Wimdu, ZVA.
+Activision, Ärzte ohne Grenzen, Berenberg Bank, Berlin Recycling, Bomatic, Bonita, Bonprix, Campari, Compo, Dreamlines, Duni, Germanwings, GEE, Gilette, GOOGLE, Gruner & Jahr, Stadt Hamburg, Hamburg Blue Devils, Hamburg Casting, Hamburg Freezers, Henkel, Healthy Living, HSE, HTC, Hyundai, Jam!
+Reisen, Jacobs Krönung, Ladival, Leomat, Mawaju, Mercedes Benz, Messe Hannover, Microsoft, MTV, Mustang Jeans, My Best Brands, Navigon, NDR, Nintendo, Nivea, Novartis, Parship, Porsche, PSA Bank, Publicis Dialog, Rainbow Tours, Rimowa, Raveline, Roche, Romwell, Schwarzkopf Professional, SEAT, Sensient, SMM – shipbuilding machinery & marine technology, Sony Ericsson, SVT, Statista, Stella Entertainment, Stihl, Suzuki, Techniker Krankenkasse, Telekom, Tide, Tom Tailor, T-Systems, Ulla Popken, Universum Boxen, Unitours, Vitez, VW, Weingut Tesch, Wiethe Group, Wimdu, ZDF, ZVA.

 Talk to me (Samira Radsi, 2005) - music composer